Jaapdedood/3DoTBootloader/Readme.md

 Version History
 ===============
 ```
+v2.0.0 (11/14/18)
+* Code overhaul. v1.0.0 was not working on v7 3DoT board.
+Continuously doing a
+board reset would cause the USB interface to continuously disconnect from the host.
+* Now stays within a single while loop while switch is in BOOT position, rather
+than resetting the board.
+* All checks and references to SREG flags removed.
+* All references to watchdog removed.

 v1.0.0 (08/20/18)
-* Bootloader fully working as intended: Stay in bootloader as long as switch is
+* Bootloader working as intended: Stay in bootloader as long as switch is
 in "BOOT" position.
 * Entering bootloader requires device to transition OFF -> BOOT.
 ON -> BOOT does
 not work.
 BOOT -> ON works i.e. loads sketch.